Updated September 16, 2018.

 - You will be responsible for your and your designated attendees’ costs of attending initial training, including travel, meal, and lodging expenses.

-- You must spend a minimum of $7,500 to develop and implement an opening advertising campaign beginning two weeks prior to opening and ending two weeks after your opening within your Marketing Area (“Opening Advertising Requirement”).
+- You must expend a minimum of $5,000 to develop and implement an opening advertising campaign beginning two weeks prior to opening and ending two weeks after your opening within your Marketing Area (“Initial Marketing Spend”).

-- The Opening Advertising Requirement is in addition to the Advertising Fee and Local Advertising Requirement, and any rebates or commissions earned from suppliers.
+- The Initial Marketing Spend is in addition to the Advertising Fee and Local Advertising Requirement, and any rebates or commissions earned from suppliers.

 - You must purchase or lease start-up equipment meeting BGR’s standards and specifications.
 Part or all of these upfront costs can be eliminated if you are able to lease furniture and equipment, subject to third-party lease terms and approval.